thycotic/scim-connector-docs/api/index.md

  Create Application User (POST)

- Modifies a resource with a set of client-specified changes (partial update) (PATCH)
+ Modify a resource with a set of client-specified changes (partial update) (PATCH)

- The Bulk endpoint allows you to perform multiple create, update, and delete operations using one request (BULK)
+ Create, modify and delete multiple endpoints using one request (BULK)
    >**Note:** This BULK endpoint only permits updates to the SCIM resources using the bulk request.

  Delete Application User (DELETE) SCIM Integrated Endpoints (GET)